Neutral Bay

 Neutral Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 39 projects that could impact this region.
-Notable projects include Neutral Bay Town Centre Plaza, Woolworths Neutral Bay Mixed-Use Development, Wirra Neutral Bay, and XO Projects Mixed Use Development.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 39 projects likely to impact the area.
+Notable ones include Neutral Bay Town Centre Plaza, Woolworths Neutral Bay Mixed-Use Development, Wirra Neutral Bay, and XO Projects Mixed Use Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.